adlnet/xAPI-Spec/xAPI.md

 ###### Activity Provider Requirements

 * Activity Providers SHOULD use POST instead of PUT.
-* When PUTing statements, the Id property of the Statement SHOULD* be used.
+* When PUTing statements, the "id" property of the Statement SHOULD* be used.
-* Where provided, the Id property of the Statement MUST match the "statementId" parameter of the request.
+* Where provided, the "id" property of the Statement MUST match the "statementId" parameter of the request.

 <a name="stmtapipost"/>